gschnall/amojisay/README.md

 # amojisay

-Terminal cli for one line ascii emojis (˵╹◡╹)━☆ ･ﾟ✧ *:･ﾟ
+(˵╹◡╹)━☆ ･ﾟ✧ *:･ﾟTerminal cli for one line ascii emojis

 ## Getting Started